 Salt was one such marker, since every living being needs it for their survival.
 That this choice was a strategic one is clear: the salt tax accounted for merely a fraction of all tax revenues collected by the British in India in any given year.

 Not so small.
 It may have been as much as 8 per cent.
-Gandhi's genius was to minimize hurt to the Brits and maximize harm to the INC. The upshot of the Salt Satyagraha was that Gandhi had to attend the Second Round Table Conference where he managed to unite all the non High Caste Hindus against the INC.
+Gandhi's genius was to minimize hurt to the Brits and maximize harm to the INC. The upshot of the Salt Satyagraha was that Gandhi had to attend the Second Round Table Conference where he managed to unite everybody, including non-Brahmin Tamil Hindus, against the INC.

 Land and forest taxes accounted for significantly more, which is why the Indian National Congress (1885) was more than a little taken aback when it was salt that Gandhi decided to go after in 1930…

 Previously, Motilal and C.R Das and Jinnah had protested the raising of the Salt tax.
-If Gandhi could get it abolished he would have shown that he had been right and his critics had been wrong.
+If Gandhi could get it abolished he would have shown that he was more powerful than them.
 Sadly, the Salt Satyagraha was bound to collapse because the poor didn't care about it while the rich financiers could be threatened with heavy fines amounting to expropriation.
 This was Nehru's view though he never said so in so many words.

 Is Harmony utterly stupid?
 Not necessarily.
 She is jumping on a bandwagon which can't harm her career.
 But it can destroy her brain.
 Consider the following.